These are the 7 Most Common Examples of Medical Malpractice

 Real Examples of Medical Malpractice That Happen Every Day in Illinois

 When most people think of medical malpractice, they picture dramatic operating room disasters.
 But the most common examples of malpractice are quieter, more routine failures that happen every day in hospitals and clinics across Illinois.
-Here are the ones I see most often in my practice.
+Here are the seven categories I see most often in my practice.

 Failure to diagnose cancer is probably the most heartbreaking category.
 A patient presents with symptoms.
 The doctor orders basic tests but does not follow up on abnormal results.
 Or the radiologist misreads the imaging and calls a tumor benign when it is malignant.
 Or the primary care doctor dismisses the patient's concerns for months while the cancer advances from stage one to stage three.
 The delay does not cause the cancer, but it causes the loss of treatment options and the reduction in survival odds.
-That loss is compensable under Illinois law.
+That loss is compensable under Illinois law through the loss-of-chance doctrine recognized in Holton v.
+Memorial Hospital.

 Surgical errors beyond the dramatic wrong-site cases include nerve damage during routine procedures, perforated organs during laparoscopic surgery, inadequate hemostasis leading to post-operative bleeding, and failure to recognize and repair damage to adjacent structures.
 These errors often do not become apparent until the patient is in the recovery room or back home, which makes timely documentation critical.